awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

 Soon after that, we start exporting your data onto a device\.
 Typically, exporting data takes one business day; however, this process can take longer\.
 Once the export is done, AWS gets the device ready for pickup by your region's carrier\.

-When it arrives in a few days, you’ll connect the AWS Snowball Edge device to your network and transfer the data that you want imported into Amazon S3 onto the device\.
+When it arrives in a few days, you’ll connect the AWS Snowball Edge device to your network and transfer the data to a device on your network\.
 When you’re done transferring data, ship the device back to AWS\.
 Once we receive a returned device for your export job part, we erase it completely\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.
 This step marks the completion of that particular job part\.
 If there are more job parts, the next job part now is prepared for shipping\.

 ## How Local Compute and Storage Works<a name="how-localcompute"></a>